Christ-Mind-Teachings/cmi-www/_acq/bookmark.md

 In this example, you can see the bookmark ranges from p6/p9, that the topics "Practice" and "Honesty" are associated with it and the comment: "A daily awakening practice."

-You can modify a bookmark by clicking on the highligt or the paragraph id when not highlight is associated.
+You can modify a bookmark by clicking on the highlight or the paragraph id when no highlight is associated.

 <div class="ui container" markdown="1">
   ![Bookmark Edit](/public/img/cmi/bookmark-edit.jpg)